Design experiences, not information…

 Every learning leader has faced the dilemma of being asked to cram too much information into a training course because of a customer’s belief that “more information is better learning.”
 You know the drill, and it usually starts something like this, “Hey Jim, thanks for designing that course for us.
 I was thinking, we should also add…[insert 438 data points, factoids, and might-use administrivia here] to our course.”

 It’s the data dump.
 The fact frenzy.
 The overview overkill.
 It’s just difficult sometimes for folks to believe that less information could lead to more (and better) learning.

 Well, today we’re going to make the case for shifting the focus away from information altogether.
 Here, designing guru Cathy Moore makes a powerfully simple case for shifting from designing information to designing experiences.

 Want to increase the quality of your assessment questions?
 Think stories!

 Scenario-based evaluation questions help the learner to really think about the content, not just regurgitate facts or data.
 Check out this easy plan for constructing good scenario questions:

-Hendrich’s ABCD Model for Constructing Effective Scenario Questions …
+Hendrich’s ABCD Model for Constructing Effective Scenario Questions

 Microsoft has rolled out a FREE tool called LCDS.
 LCDS is an eLearning development tool that Microsoft is using to develop their multimedia driven eLearning.
 It can output to Flash, SilverLight, SCORM, HTML and more…

-Looking for some information about learning style inventories?
+Looking for information on learning style inventories?